TomBasha/Connect-Four/README.md

 # How to Play

 To start the game, Press the "Play Button," which unlocks the seven column buttons at the top of the board.
 Use the column buttons, labelled Col 1 to Col 7 to drop your checker into the desired slot.

-Once a player has connected four of their checkers either in horizontal, vertical or diagonal directions, the winner is announced and the games resets after three seconds.
+Once a player has connected four of their checkers either in horizontal, vertical or diagonal directions, the winner is announced and the game resets after three seconds.
 A "Reset Button" is also available to reset the board and game.

 # Limitations